Skip to content Skip to main navigation Report an accessibility issue

 Dates Recruitment Round Things to Know

-August 14th PNM Orientation
+August 7 PNM Virtual Orientation

-August 16th – 18th Philanthropy and Service Round
+August 12-14 Philanthropy and Service Round

-August 19th & 20th Sisterhood Round
+August 15-16 Sisterhood Round

-PNMs will learn what it is like to be a member of each chapter during Sisterhood Round.
+Sisterhood Round will take place over the course of two days.
+PNMs will learn what it is like to be a member of that particular chapter during these days.
 She will learn about their chapter values such as scholarship, leadership, involvement, and sisterhood.
 She will get to talk to members about commitments such as financial costs, housing requirements, and time obligations.
 This is the opportunity for PNMs to see what it is really like to be a member of that chapter, and it is a great time for her to ask more specific questions.

-August 21st Preference Round
+August 17 Preference Round

 Preference Round is the final and most formal round of recruitment.
 During this round, PNMs could be invited back to up to 2 chapters.
 It is not uncommon to be invited back to only 1 organization during this round.
 Chapters will show a more serious side of their organization, often revealing some ritual and having conversations about what the chapter means to them personally.